aakashlpin/kha-ching/README.md

 Default percent of SLM BUY orders to be placed after initial order goes through.
 CapitalMind recommends setting this value `50`.
 YMMV.
 The value here only serves as a default and can be changed before setting up daily trades.

+#### `NEXT_PUBLIC_GIT_HASH`

+Leave the value in this field as it-is.
+This'll inform if there's an app update available in the app UI.
+If there's an update available, you can hit the "Deploy" button in your DigitalOcean app to install the new build for yourself.
 ## Next Steps

 - DigitalOcean Step 2: After entering all environment variables in setup Step 1, proceed to the next step and select `Bangalore` as region.